nicolo-tellini/intropipeline/README.md

   <img src="https://github.com/nicolo-tellini/introspect/blob/loaded/res3.png" alt="Sublime's custom image"/>
 </p>

-:exclamation: Note: Nevertheless, you should *not* exclude the possibility that a large events is supported by a low number of markers as in the example.
+:exclamation: Note: you should *not* exclude the possibility that a large events is supported by a low number of markers as in the example.

 The number of markers supporting the blocks, the marker density and the info concerning the genotype are stored in ```int``` and ```int/AllSegments```.